epsy/clize/docs/index.rst

     $ python hello.py --no-capitalize
     Hello john!

-Clize distinguishes itself from other argument parser in that it lets you focus on your actual program or script rather than on its argument parsing.
-You simply write the function you could have written anyways and pass it to `clize.run`.
+Clize distinguishes itself from other argument parsers in that it lets you focus on your program's main behavior rather than on its argument parsing.
+You simply write the function you could have written anyway and pass it to `clize.run`.

 You can check out the |examples_url|_ folder, or you can start the tutorial at the :ref:`basics`.

-Clize doesn't stop there however: It supports :ref:`dispatching`, :ref:`function-compositing`, as well as :ref:`extending parser`.
+Clize doesn't stop there however: It supports :ref:`dispatching to multiple commands <dispatching>`, :ref:`composing multiple functions
+<function-compositing>`, and is :ref:`extensible <extending parser>`.

 You may also consult documentation for each kind of parameter in the :ref:`parameter-reference`.

 Table of contents